pimms/bikeapi/README.md

 Behaves identically to `/stations/closest`, with the exception that it returns the closest station that has *at least* 1 available bike.

+##### Example URL
+`host.com/stations/closestWithBikes?lat=69.420&lon=10.69420`

+## Roadmap

+The long term goal of this API is to provide a back-end that will answer a suitable front-end the following questions:

+ - When are the bikes typically all gone in the morning?
+ - Where do I need to park my bike when I get downtown?

+To properly answer these questions, the API should probably be fitted with a TSDB of some sort.